ChrstphrHll/npc_gen/students/Rianna Belt.md

 ---
 ### Description
 - 8th year Elf Barbarian in Fiesn
-- wavy platinum hair that's loose around the shoulders, Pale Brown eyes, and Brown skin
+- short straight dirty blonde hair that's well kept, Pale Brown eyes, and Brown skin
 - Is Thrifty and Repugnant, and has Excitement as their ideal

 ### Organizations